curability4apish/mspasswordgenerator/README.md

 ## Plans
 * The encryption algorithm needs rigorous inspection.
-* sha256 will be replaced with sha512.
+* Change sha256 to original sha1 if I have no idea on the evaluation of the algorithm.